Amazon Fulfillment By Amazon (FBA) is a service Amazon offers that provides storage, packaging, and shipping on behalf of Amazon sellers.

 Once your products are ready to be shipped, send them directly to Amazon.
 Draw up shipping plans and choose partner carriers to deliver and track your packages to the Amazon fulfillment centers.

-You don’t have to figure out this part alone – Amazon offers an extensive array of seller tools that can help you make it through this process.
+You don’t have to figure out this part alone – Amazon offers an extensive array of Amazon seller tools that can help you make it through this process.

 Once your account is set up and products are in, it’s time to wait for customers to arrive.
 Customers can find your products via Amazon’s website or app, and place an order.